 Successful applicants will be notified of their award, including those elements of the proposed scope and budget that have been accepted for funding.
-Successful applicants are advised NOT to begin work until a project contract with the State has been fully executed.
+Successful applicants are advised NOT to begin work until a grant contract with the State has been fully executed.
 Proceeding without advance OPRHP approval will jeopardize grant reimbursement.

-Certain conditions of award must be met to the satisfaction of OPRHP before a contract can be executed with the applicant/grantee.
+Certain conditions of award must be met to the satisfaction of OPRHP before a grant contract can be executed with the applicant/grantee.
+Go to https://parks.ny.gov/grants/environmental-protection-fund.aspx to view forms and resources containing additional instructions concerning conditions of award.
 These will include, but are not limited to: